robertmuth/Cwerg/Docs/instruction_selection.md

 The first pattern that matches will be used to expand the Cwerg IR instruction into zero or more target CPU instructions.

-The Pattern specifies two constraints for each register/immediate operand
+The Pattern specifies two constraints called **curbs** for each register/immediate operand
-* a type constraint, e.g. U32, S64, F32, ...
+* a type curb, e.g. U32, S64, F32, ...
-* an immediate constraint (aka "curb"), e.g. "must fit in 16bit", "must be zero", "no immediate" (must be a register), ...
+* an immediate curb, e.g. "must fit in 16bit", "must be zero", "no immediate" (must be a register), ...

 If the operand cannot be a register/immediate the constraint is ignored.